Ve vašem nákupním košíku nejsou žádné položky

 All production materials, documents and data which we delivered shall remain our property.
 Industrial property rights relating to our delivered goods will not be assigned.

 The risk of accidental loss or the deterioration of deliveries / performances shall pass to the Customer once the goods left the shipping point in Burbach, even if we, as a special exception, bear the costs of delivery.
 If the delivery is delayed due to reasons beyond our control, goods will be stored at the Customer's expense and risk; in this case, the notice of readiness for dispatch to the Customer shall be considered the equivalent of delivery.
 If goods are taken back, the Customer shall bear the risk until the goods were supplied to us.

-(3) Payments shall be set off against relevant costs first, then against interests, then against the principal debts (legally enforceable debts) and finally against the oldest debt.
-The Customer shall have no right to retain or set off any payments due to any counterclaims, including claims for liability for defects unless such counterclaims are indisputable or effectively determined.
+(3) Payments shall always be offset first against any costs, then against interest, then against the principal debt, initially against the unenforceable debt and then against the older debt.
+The customer is not entitled to withhold and set off payments due to any counterclaims, including claims based on liability for defects, unless the claims are undisputed or have been legally established.